 The curriculum at the University was developed according to criteria set by licensing laws and best practices guidelines established on the national level by professional associations.
 The success of the University programs can be witnessed on a number of levels:

-- All doctoral graduates who have applied for licensure have been licensed.
+- All doctoral graduates who apply for licensure are licensed.
 They are employed throughout the country and around the world, in private practice, serving dioceses, conducting assessments and running therapy groups in various clinical settings, and writing and speaking on topics in the field of psychology; - Doctoral students, in the course of their training, are placed in paid internship sites, which is validation of our rigorous and comprehensive curriculum and clinical training.
-The doctoral programs interns and externs consistently receive the highest ratings from their respective training directors and supervisors;

-- The Doctoral Program in Clinical Psychology is accredited by the American Psychological Association (APA). - The Psy.D. program has been recognized since 2006 as a National Register Designation program by the Association of State and Provincial Psychology Boards (ASPPB). - The Board of Directors, faculty, staff, and administration of the University are committed to maintaining the highest academic standards in teaching and clinical training by supporting innovative programs and through an ongoing process of evaluation and continuous improvement.
+The doctoral programs interns and externs consistently receive the highest ratings from their respective training directors and supervisors; - The Doctoral Program in Clinical Psychology is accredited by the American Psychological Association (APA). - The Board of Directors, faculty, staff, and administration of the University are committed to maintaining the highest academic standards in teaching and clinical training by supporting innovative programs and through an ongoing process of evaluation and continuous improvement.